Institute for the Study of European Laws (ISEL)

 Professor Sir Alan Dashwood is Professor of Law at City.
 He specialises in the law of the European Union, and appears regularly in proceedings before the Court of Justice of the EU.
 He was the founding Editor of European Law Review.

-Sarah Gale is Lecturer in Law at The City Law School.
+Dr Sarah Gale is a Reader in Law and Associate Dean (International) at The City Law School.
 She is a contributor to the Butterworths Annual European Law Review and is cases editor for Current European Law.

 Nick Hatzis is Lecturer in Law at The City Law School.